 Will Safe Injection Sites curb the rate of Drug Overdose?

-The idea of safe injection sites have been at the forefront of overhauling the behavioral health care system in the United States as the drug overdose epidemic continues to rise.
+The idea of safe injection sites has been at the forefront of overhauling the behavioral health care system in the United States as the drug overdose epidemic continues to rise.
 In August 2020, California Governor Gavin Newsome vetoed a bill allowing Los Angeles, Oakland and San Francisco to open up supervised injection sites until the end of 2027.
 Newsome seemed weary of the idea and noted that it had the potential to “induce a world of unintended consequences.”

-Advocates of the bill say it would help prevent overdoses, slow the spread of HIV and Hepatitis C and ultimately benefit the health care system as hospitals and emergency rooms free up from patients who overdose.
-These “overdose prevention centers” would be equipped with sterile supplies, withdrawal management and primary care services, life saving medications such as naloxone, which helps prevent overdose, and a staff of caring medical professionals on standby to ensure the safety of every individual who chooses to come to the site.
+Advocates of the bill say it would help prevent overdoses, slow the spread of HIV and Hepatitis C and ultimately benefit the healthcare system as hospitals and emergency rooms free up from patients who overdose.
+These “overdose prevention centers” would be equipped with sterile supplies, withdrawal management and primary care services, life-saving medications such as naloxone, which helps prevent overdose, and a staff of caring medical professionals on standby to ensure the safety of every individual who chooses to come to the site.

 Check Your Insurance Coverage for FREE